Recipient of the Harry F. Dowling Professorship in Infectious Diseases

 Please join us in congratulating Dr. Dudek!

 The Department of Medicine welcomes our new Hepatologists to the Division of Gastroenterology and Hepatology.
 Charmaine Stewart, MD, FACP, joins the DOM team from the University of Minnesota.
-Dr. Stewart is appointed as Professor of Medicine and Associate Vice Chair for Faculty Affairs in the Department of Medicine.
+Dr. Stewart is appointed as Professor of Medicine and Associate Vice Head for Faculty Affairs in the Department of Medicine.
 Costica Aloman, MD, joins the DOM team from Mount Sinai University in New York City.
 Dr. Aloman is appointed Associate Professor of Medicine.
 They are both physician scientists and we look forward to them bringing their expertise to the Department of Medicine team.

-Patricia W. Finn, MD, professor and department chair, was recently installed as president of the American Thoracic Society (ATS) and will serve a one year term until May 2014.
+Patricia W. Finn, MD, professor and department Head, was recently installed as president of the American Thoracic Society (ATS) and will serve a one year term until May 2014.
 During her term as president she has called upon the ATS members to address questions of health equality at all levels of the organization.
-Dr. Finn has been active in the ATS since joining the organization in 1994, and has served as chair of the Assembly on Allergy, Immunology, and Inflammation and associate editor of the American Journal of Respiratory and Critical Care Medicine.
+Dr. Finn has been active in the ATS since joining the organization in 1994, and has served as Head of the Assembly on Allergy, Immunology, and Inflammation and associate editor of the American Journal of Respiratory and Critical Care Medicine.
 Dr. Finn made a five year commitment to serve on the ATS Executive Committee, and will conclude her service in 2015.

 Pictured: Dr. Finn receiving the gavel from ATS immediate past president, Dr. Monica Kraft (left), on May 21, 2013 at the ATS International Conference in Philadelphia.
 This ceremony marked the first woman to woman gavel pass in ATS history.